French Recipes/ Pastry

 I highly recommend using a digital scale for this recipe in order to get the precise measurements.
 However, I have also provided measurements in cups.

-First, place the almond flour and confectioner’s sugar in a food processor and process for 30-40 seconds, then sift together to create a super-fine texture.
+First, mix together the almond flour and powdered sugar in a food processor for 30-45 seconds, then sift together to create a super-fine texture to resemble talcum powder; set aside.

-Whip the egg whites on high until soft peaks form, then add the granulated sugar and beat until stiff peaks form- add any gel dye at this point, if required.
-Scrape egg whites on top of the almond flour mixture.
+In a separate bowl, whip the egg whites on high until soft peaks form, then add the granulated sugar and beat until stiff peaks form- add any gel dye at this point, if required.

-Using a silicon spatula, fold the egg whites into the almond flour mixture: scrape the spatula around the edge of the bowl, then sweep into the middle of the batter in a spiral motion.
-Occasionally bring the spatula up from the center bottom of the bowl and flip it over onto itself.
-Continue until the egg whites are fully incorporated into the dry mixture, but the batter is still grainy in texture.
+Using a silicon spatula, fold the dry mixture into the egg whites in three separate additions, gently folding thoroughly after each addition.
+For the folding technique: scrape the spatula around the edge of the bowl using a ‘J-curve’ outward motion, then fold the spatula over on itself.
+Occasionally bring the spatula up from the center bottom of the bowl.
+Continue until the dry ingredients are fully incorporated into the egg whites, but the batter is still grainy in texture.

-Fold the egg whites into the batter, but it should still be a bit grainy in texture
+Fold the dry ingredients into the egg whites, but the batter should still be a bit grainy in texture

-After the Macarons have cooled, pipe the Chocolate Buttercream onto one shell, leaving a small margin around the outer edge, then place the other shell on top.
-Some recipes say to place them in the fridge for 24 hours before eating, to allow time for the flavors to infuse.
+After the Macarons have cooled, ‘marry’ the shells in pairs according to size.
+Turn the shells over so the flat side faces up.
+Pipe the Chocolate Buttercream onto one shell, leaving a small margin around the outer edge, then place the other shell on top and secure with a gentle twisting motion.
+Most recipes say to place them in the fridge for 24 hours before eating, to allow time for the flavors to infuse.
 Sometimes I can’t resist eating them straight away!

 Print Recipe